plesk/docker/windows/README.md

 # How To Build Docker Image

-You can start the process of building docker image with the following command:
+You can start the process of building Docker image with the following command:

     docker build --no-cache --build-arg "LICENSE=A00A00-38PZ06-448D38-Y2BA16-D4GD66" -t plesk/plesk-windows .

-# How To Run Docker Container

-The container is launched with the following command:

-    docker run -d -p 443:443 -p 8880:8880 -p 8443:8443 -p 8447:8447 --rm --name plesk plesk/plesk-windows

 # How To Use Plesk Image On AWS EC2